 (3) Despite subclause (2), if the owner of a cat is a pensioner, the fee payable for an application for the grant or renewal of the registration of the cat is 50% of the fee that would otherwise be payable under subclause (2).

+(4) A local government may reduce or waive a fee payable under subclause (2) or (3) in respect of any individual cat or any class of cats within its district.